DevMiser/Lumina_Frame/README.md

 ---
 ## Printing and Assembling the Lumina Frame Enclosure

-If you would like to use the option frame and speakerphone cradle, follow these instructions.
+If you would like to use the optional 3D-printed frame and speakerphone cradle, follow these instructions.

 3D print the frame, cradle, cradle bottom, and four of the tabs [Figure 1].
 The STLs for these 3D parts are on this GitHub repository.
 The recommended setting for slicing the STLs are 0.20mm quality with 25% infill.
 Only the ______ needs supports.
 The metric screw size is _mm x 0._mm x 8mm.
 They are available here: